oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 to be defined by the authorization server.
 The format of these requests is not required to conform to the format of the initial authorization challenge requests (e.g. the request format may be `application/json` rather than `application/x-www-form-urlencoded`).
+These requests MAY also be sent to proprietary endpoints at the authorization server rather than the Authorization Challenge Endpoint.

 ### Auth Session {#auth-session}